cosmos/cosmos/PLAN.md

 * On Genesis, the distribution of atoms will be split between:
   * the Early Funders (5%)
-  * the Atom Foundation (20%)
+  * the Cosmos Foundation (20%)
   * the Crowdfund Funders (75%)

-* The Atom Foundation can receive more atoms from Atom Governance if it passes a proposal with an attached award.
+* The Cosmos Foundation can receive more atoms from Cosmos Governance if it passes a proposal with an attached award.

-* In addition, 25% of the total number of atoms on Genesis (a constant predetermined amount), will be inflated by the Atom Hub Block Reward every year, to be distributed in proportion to the bonded atom holders.
+* In addition, 25% of the total number of atoms on Genesis (a constant predetermined amount), will be inflated by the Cosmos Hub Block Reward every year, to be distributed in proportion to the bonded atom holders.

 ## Definitions

-**Atom Foundation**: The Atom Foundation is a designated legal entity that is responsible for overseeing the crowdfunding and genesis of the Atom Hub.
-After Genesis, the Atom Foundation takes on a managerial role of managing any excess funds from the crowdfund, education and PR, and oversees the long term sustainability of the Atom Ecosystem.
+**Cosmos Foundation**: The Cosmos Foundation is a designated legal entity that is responsible for overseeing the crowdfunding and genesis of the Cosmos Hub.
+After Genesis, the Cosmos Foundation takes on a managerial role of managing any excess funds from the crowdfund, education and PR, and oversees the long term sustainability of the Cosmos Ecosystem.

-**Atom Ecosystem**: Includes the Atom Hub, other zones that we might officially support, client software, etc.  All code in the Atom Ecosystem will be Apache2.0
+**Cosmos Ecosystem**: Includes the Cosmos Hub, other zones that we might officially support, client software, etc.  All code in the Cosmos Ecosystem will be Apache2.0

-**Atom Hub**: An Atom hub is itself a blockchain, or zone, that connects to many other zones.
+**Cosmos Hub**: An Cosmos hub is itself a blockchain, or zone, that connects to many other zones.
 The hub facilitates token movement between zones.
-The Atom Hub is the first hub, and the first zone.
+The Cosmos Hub is the first hub, and the first zone.
 It is also written as "Adam".
 There may be more hubs in the future.

-**Atom Hub Block Reward**: The blockchain will reward the Validators and Delegators in proportion to their bonded atoms, and afterwards account for any commissions that delegators pay to delegate validators.
+**Cosmos Hub Block Reward**: The blockchain will reward the Validators and Delegators in proportion to their bonded atoms, and afterwards account for any commissions that delegators pay to delegate validators.
 The reward will consist of two categories -- transaction fees, and inflationary atoms.
 The transction fees will be any fee collected by a validator.
 In addition, there will be inflationary atoms at a constant amount of 25% x 20M atoms, or 5M atoms per year.
-Atom holders who do not put their atoms at stake by being a validator or delegating to a validator will not receive any of the Atom Hub Block Rewards.
+Cosmos holders who do not put their atoms at stake by being a validator or delegating to a validator will not receive any of the Cosmos Hub Block Rewards.

 **Crowdfund**: An atom token crowdfund event that happens during a period of 42 days.
-There will be a website where those who wish to purchase atoms can sign up The crowdfund proceeds will be used to complete the Essential Atom Software and Services, starting with the release of TendermintCore.
+There will be a website where those who wish to purchase atoms can sign up The crowdfund proceeds will be used to complete the Essential Cosmos Software and Services, starting with the release of TendermintCore.

 **Delegator**: An atom holder who put their atoms at stake by delegating its